 The Lay Abstract will be used for promotional purposes outside the research community to inform the public and Parliament about the valuable research supported through public funds.
 Provide a summary of your research proposal written in clear, plain language.
-It should be written in non-technical terms that can be clearly understood by reviewers/readers with various areas of expertise (i.e., minimal academic terminology and references to methodology).
+It should be written in non-technical terms that can be clearly understood by non-specialist reviewers or readers with various areas of expertise (i.e., minimal academic terminology, abbreviations, and references to methodology).